 So!
 Our advice?
 Before booking your travel, decide what kind of weather you prefer to ride in (how warm or dry) and check out those temperature maps.
 You’ll be glad you did.

 By now, you have decided what weather you prefer for your rides.
 So, where to?

 You can find just about any climate - provided you are willing to travel far enough.
 Unfortunately, many of us only have a week or so at a time to get our cycling trips in.
-That means that, traveling from Canada to Australia would equate to spending 35% of that week in transit (rather than on your saddle).
+That means that, traveling from Canada to Australia would equate to spending 35% of that week in transit (rather than in your saddle).
 Our rule of thumb is one hour of flight time for every day we have at our disposal.
 Obviously, this isn’t a hard and fast rule, but if you’re like us then you want to have fun rather than spending most of your vacation trying to get to your ultimate destination.
-In a post-pandemic world where there could be ongoing restrictions and extra requirements for boarding an airplane, managing your time becomes even more important.
+In a post-pandemic world where there could be restrictions and extra requirements for boarding an airplane, managing your time becomes even more important.

 What does that mean for potential destinations?
 If you only have a week and you’re traveling with a bike from Canada, consider staying in North America.
 You’ll want to tack on an extra weekend if you want to venture as far off as Europe.
 But, remember, flight connections can contribute a significant amount of travel time (and risk if you miss your connections) - and, for the time being, there just aren’t as many direct flight routes as there used to be to get to the cycling meccas you’ve been daydreaming about.
 We recently returned from Palma de Majorca in Spain, and door-to-door travel time was approximately 18 hours (but, yes, it was worth it - in case you’re wondering).

 Bottom line?
 Make sure you do your homework when deciding how far you’ll go on your next bike trip.